 It is important to have a well-balanced diet!
-Therefore, make sure you’re not eating too much sugar in any given day.
+Therefore, make sure you’re not eating too much sugar on any given day.
 Eating leafy greens, dairy products, and fibrous fruits and vegetables can all strengthen your teeth, preparing them for those moments where you do indulge.

 8. Eat quickly.

 When you eat sugars, the bacteria in plaque take about 20 minutes from your first bite to metabolize them and begin releasing acids onto your enamel.
-Therefore, eating your dessert quickly gives you time to brush your teeth before the “acid attacks” can begin.
+Therefore, devouring your dessert gives you time to brush your teeth before the “acid attacks” can begin.
 However, if you pick at your dessert over a longer period of time, this gives these harmful bacteria more time to do their damage.

 9. Bring mouthwash.